stephenlawson/RichmondYorkies/README.md

 # Richmond Yorkies
-## A Parti Yorkie breeding website for interest buyers
+## A Parti Yorkie breeding website for interested buyers

 A Python Django website for a party yorkie breeding business where customers can find information about the breed, available puppies, and make reservations to adopt a parti yorkie.
 The website also includes a section for the breeder to post updates and information about their breeding practices and any upcoming litters.